The Prince of Mist

 The Prince of Mist (El Príncipe de la Niebla) is a 1993 mystery and horror young adult novel by Carlos Ruiz Zafón.
 It was initially published in Spanish by Editorial Planeta and later in an English translation by Lucia Graves by Little, Brown Books for Young Readers in 2010.
 The Prince of Mist was Zafón's first novel.

 Plot summary

-Max Carver, son of a watchmaker, has moved with his family from the city to get away from the war.
-Max's new house was formerly owned by Richard Fleischman, his wife and son.
-Max experiences mysterious events which have to do with Jacob Fleischman, the son of Richard Fleishman, who had drowned.
+It is June 1943, and 13-year-old Max Carver, son of a watchmaker, has moved with his family from the city to get away from World War II.
+Max's new house was formerly owned by Richard Fleischman.
+Max experiences mysterious events which have to do with his son, Jacob Fleischman, who had drowned.
 Over time, Max discovers a sculpture garden near his house, where strange things happen.
-Max finally makes a friend, Roland.
-Roland is older than Max, around the age of his sister, Alicia, who is 15.
+Max finally makes a friend, Roland, who is older than Max, around the age of his sister, Alicia, who is 15.
 After diving near the wreck, the Orpheus, Max has more and more questions, which will be answered by Victor Kray, grandfather of Roland.